damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 - **Comments:**

-  - *A top-down and bottom up reading of the functional tree provides insight on the “how” and “why”, respectively.*
+  - *A top-down and bottom-up reading of the functional tree provides insight on the “how” and “why”, respectively.*
-  - *The decomposition process should be stopped when technical function is sufficiently detailed to reuse, make, or buy a design solution.*
+  - *The decomposition process should be stopped when the technical function is sufficiently detailed to reuse, make, or buy a design solution.*

  ```
 1. What minimum documentation should the functional tree provide?
-  - A model specifying the kinds of technical functions and their sub-functions in the format of a tree (refer to functional tree of XYZ Cargo-ADD ONS)
+  - A model specifying the kinds of technical functions and their sub-functions in the format of a tree (refer to the functional tree of XYZ Cargo-ADD ONS)

 2. How to implement the functional tree?
   - Use functional modeling language for representation, such as